This post may contain affiliate links. Please see my disclosure policy for more details.

 Maybe someone who can be home most of the day to keep your pets company?
 Let people know what you need so they don’t waste your or their time by applying.

-5. What is your area like?
+5. What is Your Suburb Like?

 House sitters move area a lot and may not be familiar with your suburb.
 A quick note on whether it’s full of hipster cafes, close to tranquil bush walks or in the midst of an urban metropolis will do.